Pet wellness plans

 Drug & Food Interactions

-Make sure to tell your veterinarian what other medication or supplements you are giving your pet.
-Dietary changes may also affect insulin requirements.
+Make sure to tell your veterinarian what other medication you are giving to your pet.
 Quite often your veterinarian may prescribe two different medications, even if a drug interaction may occur.
 In this case, your veterinarian may vary the dose and/or monitor your pet more closely.

 This medication does not have an FDA approved indication for use in animals, but it is a common and acceptable practice for veterinarians to prescribe this human medication for use in animals.